genular/pandora/README.md

 If you discover a security vulnerability within `SIMON`, please send e-mail to me at [info@genular.com](mailto:info@genular.com).
 All security vulnerabilities will be promptly addressed.
 You are also welcome to open PR request.

 ## License
-This software is provided under the provisions of the `GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007`.
 Please check `LICENCE` file for more information.

 This software can be used for research purposes, you should cite